08.06.2024. - 01.09.2024.

 Katrīna Neiburga.
 Sologamy

-Sologamy.
-From an etymological perspective, this term can be explained very literally – marriage (ancient Greek γάμος (gámos)) with oneself (solus), which conceptually can be linked with self-acceptance, yet does not correspond to any religious or legal categories.
-Among sologamy's basic set of principles it is possible to perceive manifestations of a feminist perspective, buds of narcissism as well as rituals asserting one's own identity.
-At the same time, the value of sologamy is openness, respect and the ability to conduct an adequate dialogue with one's own essence and desires.
+From an etymological perspective, the term ‘sologamy’ can be explained very literally: marriage (ancient Greek γάμος (gámos)) with oneself (solus), which conceptually can be linked with self-acceptance, yet does not correspond to any religious or legal categories.
+Among sologamy’s basic set of principles it is possible to perceive manifestations of a feminist perspective, buds of narcissism as well as rituals asserting one’s own identity.
+At the same time, the value of sologamy is openness, respect and the ability to conduct an adequate dialogue with personal essence and desires.

-In her personal exhibition devoted to the investigation of sologamy and interpretations of this term, artist Katrīna Neiburga will reflect with her characteristic openness and unpacking of her personal world.
-In several video episodes the artist will focus on close-up observation of herself in different everyday situations – in an emotional conversation or passionate argument with herself; a dance with domestic objects to her favourite song; expressions of love and sexuality, accepting herself here and now.
-Through emotional saturation, yet at the same time keeping a slightly satirical perspective, the exhibition will offer a look at the understanding of the concept of sologamy.
+In exhibition devoted to the investigation of sologamy and interpretations of this phenomenon, Katrīna Neiburga, through emotional saturation and light irony, reflects with her characteristic openness and unpacking of individual world.
+In several video episodes the author focuses on close-up observation of herself in different everyday situations: in a sensitive conversation or passionate argument with herself, a dance with domestic objects to her favourite song, expressions of love and sexuality, accepting herself here and now.
 Are we searching for justifications for self-respect?
 And if we are, then – why?
-Katrīna Neiburga's intimate art will not be an answer to questions posed by others, but a resonant encouragement to gather the will to cross the awkward boundary and finally establish a lively relationship to our own selves.
+Katrīna Neiburga’s intimate art is not an answer to questions posed by others, but a resonant encouragement to gather the will to cross the awkward boundary and finally establish a lively relationship to our own selves.

-Alongside videos, which will be projected in the white Cupola Hall of the LNMA as different kaleidoscopic fragments of a single story (at the same time retaining their autonomy), the exhibition will also include artefacts from the observation of this self-relationship – prostheses of sologamic life and the lucky stone dress – an embodiment of the artist's actual feelings.
-Visitors of the exhibition will also have access to a handbook of sologamy, which gathers the reflections of different cultural figures on this subject.
+Alongside videos, which are projected in the white Cupola Hall of the LNMA as different kaleidoscopic fragments of a single story (at the same time retaining their autonomy), the exposition also includes artefacts from the observation of this self-relationship: prostheses of sologamic life and the lucky stone dress – an embodiment of the artist’s actual feelings.

 * Biederman Ward, Patricia.
 Here Comes the Bride, All Alone.
 Los Angeles Times, 1993.
 Available here.

 Auguste Petre is an independent curator, co-founder and head of the gallery ASNI.
-She earned a master's degree at the Art Academy of Latvia in the specialty of Art History and Curatorial Studies.
-Petre's interests are mostly related to the new materiality in visual art as well as the expressions of Latvian artists born in the 1990s.
-Petre has curated more than 20 contemporary art exhibitions with the participation of international artists, she is also the author of several exhibition concepts and accompanying texts.
-Her most significant recent projects include Audio-visual Summer Gallery in collaboration with radio Tīrkultūra as well as MAREUNROL'S personal exhibition Fieldwork: Invisible exercises.
+She earned a master’s degree at the Art Academy of Latvia in the specialty of Art History and Curatorial Studies.
+Her interests are mostly related to the new materiality in visual art as well as the expressions of Latvian artists born in the 1990s.
+Auguste Petre has curated more than 20 contemporary art exhibitions with the participation of international artists, she is also the author of several exhibition concepts and accompanying texts.
+Among her most important recent projects should be mentioned Audio-visual Summer Gallery (2023) in collaboration with radio Tīrkultūra and MAREUNROL’S personal exhibition Fieldwork: Invisible exercises (2023).

-From 2019 to 2023, Petre was programme director at Riga's Smallest Gallery, including as co-author of the cycle of Riga's Smallest Auctions.
-She took part in the establishment of VV Foundation's PaIR international residency, and in 2023 curated the contemporary art collection of SEB Global Services.
+From 2019 to 2023, Auguste Petre was programme director at Riga’s Smallest Gallery and co-author of the cycle of Riga’s Smallest Auctions.
+She took part in the establishment of VV Foundation’s PaIR international residency, in 2023 curated the contemporary art collection of SEB Global Services.
 Since 2017, Auguste Petre has been active as an art journalist, regularly contributing to Latvian and international media, among others, working as Baltic editor at the portal Arterritory.com.
-Since 2022, she has regularly written for the magazine Teātra Vēstnesis, surveying visual aspects in the contemporary theatre scene.
-She is also the author of several scientific publications.
-Since 2021, Auguste has increasingly turned to academic activities, working as a visiting lecturer at the Art Academy of Latvia.
+Since 2022, she has systematically written for the magazine Teātra Vēstnesis, surveying visual aspects in the contemporary theatre scene.
+She is the author of several scientific publications.
+Since 2021, Auguste Petre has increasingly turned to academic activities, working as a visiting lecturer at the Art Academy of Latvia.

 Text by Auguste Petre